 - Individuals are able to oxygenate blood (pink) but they have to purse their lips to do so (puffers) = Pink Puffers!

 - Barrel chest due to air trapping and hyperinflation of lungs

 - CO2 retainers (due to loss of elasticity) the body must increase ventilation to blow off CO2

 - Hyperinflation with bullae is a consistent finding in patients with emphysema

 - CXR reveals loss of lung markings and hyperinflation, tall lung fields, flat diaphragms

 - Normal hematocrit (HCT)

-CXR reveals loss of lung markings and hyperinflation
+CXR reveals loss of lung markings, hyperinflation, increased anterior-posterior diameter

 Home oxygen therapy

 Home oxygen therapy is indicated in COPD patients with an oxygen saturation < or equal to 88% or a pO2 < or equal to 55 mm Hg taken at rest breathing room air.